Iam8bit: The Legend of Zelda 25th Anniversary – Hyrule Room (2011)

-To commemorate The Legend of Zelda's 25th Anniversary, Nintendo of America enlisted the help of iam8bit to create a Zelda style conference room in their Redwood City, California headquarters.
+To commemorate The Legend of Zeldas 25th Anniversary, Nintendo of America enlisted the help of iam8bit to create a Zelda style conference room in their Redwood City, California headquarters.
 The design and artwork for the conference room was done by Gerald de Jesus, and featured various references to the series' games.

 Alita: Battle Angel – Passport to Iron City (2019)

 In February 2019, Twentieth Century Fox collaborated with iam8bit to create "Passport to Iron City", a recreation of Alita: Battle Angel's setting for fans to tour.
 "Passport to Iron City" was available in New York City, Los Angeles, and Austin, Texas.